Mark Hancock

 Mark Hancock is a Canadian trade union activist who is currently the National President of the Canadian Union of Public Employees (CUPE).
 He was elected as the sixth National President of CUPE in 2015.
-CUPE is the largest trade union in Canada, with 750,000 members.
+CUPE is the largest trade union in Canada, with 800,000 members.

 Career

 Hancock got his start with the Canadian Union of Public Employees (CUPE) in 1984 and served as president of CUPE Local 498, representing employees of the City of Port Coquitlam, a suburb of Vancouver, British Columbia for 15 years.
 Hancock was elected president of his local in 1993 and was subsequently elected to the executive board of CUPE British Columbia, where he served for 12 years, initially as a General Vice-President, then as Secretary-Treasurer starting in 2005 and finally as President of CUPE BC beginning in 2013.
 Simultaneously, he served on CUPE's National Executive Board beginning in 2005 as Regional Vice-President for British Columbia.

 On November 4, 2015, Hancock was elected as the sixth National President of CUPE National after defeating the President of CUPE Ontario Fred Hahn at the biennial CUPE National Convention.
-Hancock has since been re-elected four times as National President, most recently in 2023 at CUPE's National Convention in Quebec City.
+Hancock has since been re-elected five times as National President, most recently in October 2025, alongside National Secretary-Treasurer Candace Rennick.

 Hancock is an adamant supporter of Canada's New Democratic Party saying he is "100-per-cent committed" to supporting the federal NDP.
 He lives in Coquitlam, British Columbia.